 I went to Konark for a family outing on a weekend.
 I had been to Konark earlier but it had been about eight years and I only had a faint picture of it in my mind.
 I was very excited to visit the marvel of my home state but that soon dissipated.
 The Konark temple had changed since I last saw it and what I saw on the day was appalling.
 Most of the actual temple walls were replaced with plane slabs with large iron rods and frames piercing them.
 It looked more like an under construction temple than an icon of national pride.
 While the Hoysala temples of South India had a reason of being attacked and demolished by the Muslim invaders, Konark temple had no such excuses for its dilapidated condition.
 It was purely down to the neglect of authorities with foreigners playing their part as well.

-Konark was built in shape of a large ornate chariot of Surya (the sun God).
+Konark was built in shape of a large ornate chariot of Surya (the Sun God).
 It has twelve pairs of intricately carved wheels and seven galloping horses in the front (only one of which is now intact).
-Each of these wheels was designed as a sun dial and time can be predicted from it with precision of about 2 minutes.
+Each of these wheels was designed as a sundial and time can be predicted from it with a precision of about 2 minutes.
 If you hire a guide on a bright sunny day, they demonstrate the time calculation.
-The wheels even has features predicting the season.
+The wheels even have features predicting the season.
 There are other exemplary floral and geometric carvings that embellish the precincts of the Konark Temple.
 Other sculptures adorning the temple’s exterior include deities, mythic animals, erotic sculptures, nagas, gandharvas and musicians.

 Just beyond the porch is a double staircase that leads to a statue of Surya dev.
 The beautiful statue is carved of green chlorite stone.
 Surya dev can be seen wearing high riding shoes and is accompanied by his charioteer Aruna, at his feet.
 From here you can climb down into the remains of the inner sanctum, where the deity was originally consecrated.